machingclee/machingclee.github.io/static/media/015-tiemetable-system.e371e423.md

   - To solve problem 2.2, using JPA from the ecosystem of Spring Boot,  atomic side effect can be handled by `@Eventlistener`, and side effect after succeeded transaction can now be handled by `@TransactionalEventListener`.

   Event-Driven architecture can also be a mess ***without documentation*** because `eventHandler` handles the side effect silently.
-However, if we documentate it properly, then ***everything is explicit***.
+However, if we do documentation properly, then ***everything is explicit***:

   [![](/assets/img/2025-09-06-18-44-57.png)](/assets/img/2025-09-06-18-44-57.png)

-  Now we have a good place to documentate the complex domain requirement.
+  Now we have a good place to record the complex domain requirement.

   We will discuss how we operate with these `Command`, `Event` and `Policy` in depth in the next section.